 - Artificial colors - like FD&C Blue #2 Lake, or FD&C Red 40

 - Preservatives - sorbates (Polysorbate 80), benzoates (sodium benzoate), nitrites (sodium nitrite), sulphites (sulphur dioxide)

-Synthetic vitamins are highly processed.
+Synthetic vitamins are HIGHLY processed.
 They have the same toxic dyes and chemicals - like those found in paint and plastic.

-A SolutionThere's a better class of vitamins called whole-food supplements.
+The SolutionThere's a better class of vitamins called whole-food supplements.
 These are supplements made from real food.

 The ingredients in real-food supplements are made from fruits and vegetables, such as Vitamin C from oranges or Vitamin A from tomatoes.